infotexture/talks/html/PITCHME.md

 <i class="fa fa-quote-left fa-5x pull-left muted"></i>

-With custom HTML plug-ins, DITA-OT can produce HTML5 output that uses these common templates so that generated documents can build on existing front-end solutions.
+With custom HTML plug-ins, DITA-OT can produce HTML5 output that uses these  templates so that generated documents can build on existing front-end solutions.

 ---